vfarcic/devops24/manuscript/04-helm.md

 tiller-deploy-...
 1/1   Running 0        59s
 ```

-Helm we installed already has a single repository pre-configured.
+Helm already has a single repository pre-configured.
 For those of you who just installed Helm for the first time, the repository is up-to-date.
 On the other hand, if you happen to have Helm from before, you might want to update the repository references by executing the command that follows.

 ```bash
 helm repo update